rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 - **Duração:** cena.
 ___

 You touch one to three pebbles and imbue them with magic.
 You or someone else can make a ranged attack (DEX) with one of the pebbles by throwing it or hurling it with a sling.
-If thrown, a pebble has a range of 60 feet.
+If thrown, a pebble has a range of 12sqr.
 On a hit, the target takes bludgeoning damage equal to 1d6 + your spellcasting ability modifier.
 Whether the attack hits or misses, the spell then ends on the stone.

 - **+3 PM:** Increase the damage by 1d6..
 - **+1 PM:** Increase the number of pebbles by 1..